Taveuni: Economy

 The island's agricultural output is a significant contributor to the Fijian economy.

 Copra has been traditionally the most important crop produced on Taveuni, and has always been the staple of the local economy.
 In recent times farmers have mainly shifted to growing taro, kava and other speciality crops like vanilla, along with tropical fruit and coffee.
 During the American Civil War (1861–1865), cotton was raised on Taveuni and exported to Europe.
 Sugarcane was also grown for a brief period.
 Livestock such as sheep, cattle and poultry are also raised, but animal husbandry lags behind crop production in terms of economic importance.
 In recent times, tourism has become a contributor to the local economy, with about a dozen small resorts providing accommodation options for visitors and employment and business opportunities to the local population.

+Taveuni is also on track of becoming 100% renewable with the recent commissioning of a solar power station funded mainly by Korea and Japan.

+Transportation

+The island is served by Matei Airport.

 Language

 The Taveuni dialect of Fijian reflects Tongan influence.
 One of its most distinctive features is the replacement of the consonant 'k' by a glottal stop.
 The Tui Cakau is therefore known locally as the Tui Ca'au.